-We believe that providing a cost-effective retirement benefit for the company's employees is an important recruitment and retention tool.
-Accordingly, the company maintains, and each of the named executive officers participates in, a contributory defined contribution retirement plan for all U.S.-based employees, and matches 100% of each employee's contributions (other than catch-up contributions by employees age 50 and older) up to the 2014 limit of \$17,500.
-We also maintain retirement plans or make retirement plan contributions for our employees based outside the U.S.
+We believe that providing a cost-effective retirement benefit for the Company's employees is an important recruitment and retention tool.
+Accordingly, the Company maintains, and each of the named executive officers participates in, a contributory defined contribution retirement plan for all U.S.-based employees, and matches 100% of each employee's contributions (other than catch-up contributions by employees age 50 and older) up to the 2015 limit of \$18,000.
+We also maintain retirement plans or make retirement plan contributions (or equivalent cash payments) for our employees based outside the U.S. The opportunity to participate in a retiree health plan, at the sole expense of the retiree, is available to employee-partners and career share recipients who have at least 10 years of service with us at the time of retirement.